 (5) Groups of children are supervised during the use of and traveling to and from the play area.

-(F) Programs serving infants and non-toilet trained children shall provide for designated space apart from sleeping quarters so that each infant is allowed to sit, crawl, toddle or walk, and play safely and comfortably according to his/her stage of development.
+(F) Infants and toddlers shall be provided space apart from their sleeping quarters so that each child is allowed to sit, crawl, toddle or walk, and play safely and comfortably according to his/her stage of development. :

 Promulgated Under: 119.03